severalnines/docs/administration.rst

 2) Add the same cluster via *ClusterControl > Import*.
 Ensure you choose "Enable Node AutoRecovery: No" and "Enable Cluster AutoRecovery: No" in the dialog box.
 Click "Add Cluster" to start the import job.

-3) Once the cluster is imported, disable query sampling by going to *ClusterControl > Settings > Query Monitoring > Sampling Time = -1*.
+3) Once the cluster is imported, disable query sampling by going to *ClusterControl > Query Monitor > Top Queries > Toggle Off*.

 Nothing should be performed on the primary side.
 The primary ClusterControl server shall perform automatic recovery in case of node or cluster failure.